smearumi/mycroft-prayer-time/README.md

 ## Configuration
 You can configure this skill via web interface (home.mycroft.ai).
 After a few minutes of having the skill installed, you should see configuration options in the https://account.mycroft.ai/skills location.

-Fill this out with your appropriate information and hit save.
+Choose and select your options and hit save.

 ## Examples
 * "start prayer time"
+* "turn on prayer time"
 * "stop prayer time"
+* "turn off prayer time"
 * "tell me about the next prayer time"
 * "what's the latest prayer time"
 * "next prayer time"
+* "tell me today's prayer times"

 ## Credits